bendanye/shortcut-kata/browser/README.md

 11. Scroll down
 12. Zoom in twice
 13. Revert back the zoom to original settings
+14. Go back to top of the page
-14. Go back to previous page
+15. Go back to previous page
-15. Close current tab
+16. Close current tab
-16. Open history
+17. Open history
-17. Close window
+18. Close window